 Few body parts have as much cultural, historical, educational, political, artistic and emotional baggage attached to them as the vagina.
 Not even the penis, which guys like to think is pretty much the be-all end-all of reproductive organs, can’t touch the evocative power of the vagina or the fact that it’s the magic carpet everyone rides on their journey into life.
-But while the vagina is without a doubt the emotional, and let’s face it, the sexual center of the human universe, there are a lot of things vag owners don’t understand about their prized possession, and so we’re here to help update your owner’s manual.
+You must learn about vaginal tightening without surgery for good cause and while the vagina is without a doubt the emotional, and let’s face it, the sexual center of the human universe, there are a lot of things vag owners don’t understand about their prized possession, and so we’re here to help update your owner’s manual.

 Understanding Your Vagina: Knowledge is Power